 - Does Harvard Law School have an "early admission" or an "early decision" process?

 No. We have a rolling admission process.
-We review applications roughly in the order that they become complete (when all required materials have been received and processed), and decisions are usually sent about two months after the date they are submitted for review.
-We expect to begin submitting applications for review in October, so while a few applicants may receive decisions before December, responses to applications submitted for review before November are most likely to be sent during January.
+We review applications roughly in the order that they become complete (when all required materials have been received and processed), and decisions are made on a rolling basis.

 - Are application fee waivers available?

 If you are applying to HLS with an LSAT score and if payment of the application fee would pose a financial hardship, we recommend (but do not require) that you first apply for a fee waiver through the Law School Admissions Council.
 Fee waivers from LSAC cover multiple application fees, some LSAC services, and an LSAC fee waiver may be the best way for you to reduce application related expenses.

 If you were denied an LSAT/CAS fee waiver on the basis of financial need in the twelve months prior to applying to the J.D.
 Program at Harvard Law School, you may complete the Harvard Law School Fee Waiver Request Form.
 Please request a Fee Waiver Request Form by email at firstname.lastname@example.org with the subject line of “Fee Waiver Request Form.”

 HLS application fees are waived by HLS on the basis of financial need as demonstrated by information on the HLS form.
 No application for admission will be considered before the application fee has been paid or a fee waiver has been granted.
 If LSAC has granted you an LSAT/LSAC’s Credential Assembly Service fee waiver and you apply electronically to Harvard, your Harvard application fee will be waived.